How Pilot Seniority Works

 Pilot seniority even has a role in the type of aircraft you will fly.
 Just as with domiciles, pilots will choose the aircraft they would want to fly in priority order.
 Many pilots have a specific plane they dream of flying but larger jets mean more responsibility which often equates to higher pay.
 Higher pay means higher demand.
 More and more pilots want to fly these planes and with the higher demand, the higher seniority you need to have in order to get them.

 Aircraft type can depend on domicile assignment as well.
-Often times, certain domiciles will only have certain aircraft so it’s important to look at your choice of domicile at the same time you’re looking at the type of aircraft you’re interested in flying.
+Often times, certain domiciles will only have certain aircraft so it’s important to look at your choice of domicile at the same time you’re considering the type of aircraft you’re interested in flying.
 Lower seniority pilots will likely be flying much smaller narrow-bodied jets until they can gain the seniority to upgrade to a larger plane with more responsibility.

 Pilot Seniority and Bidding – How it Affects Your Schedule